World War II by country: Mexico

 A large part of Mexico's contribution to the war came through an agreement January 1942 that allowed Mexican nationals living in the United States to join the American armed forces.
 As many as 250,000 Mexicans served in this way.
 In the final year of the war, Mexico sent one air squadron to serve under the Mexican flag: the Mexican Air Force's Escuadrón Aéreo de Pelea 201 (201st Fighter Squadron), which saw combat in the Philippines in the war against Imperial Japan.
 In addition to those in the armed forces, tens of thousands of Mexican men were hired as farm workers in the United States during the war years through the Bracero program, which continued and expanded in the decades after the war.

 World War II helped spark an era of rapid industrialization known as the Mexican Miracle.
 Mexico supplied the United States with more strategic raw materials than any other country, and American aid spurred the growth of industry.
 President Ávila was able to use the increased revenue to improve the country's credit, invest in infrastructure, subsidize food, and raise wages.

-Moldova

-The Soviet Union controlled some of Moldova before World War II, and it took the rest of Moldova from Romania during World War II.
-See this article's sections on the Soviet Union and Romania.